 Mediation is also protected in the United States by the Uniform Mediation Act.
 Making all conversations privileged and confidential except under extraordinary circumstances.

-You can feel comfortable and free to discuss almost anything during mediation sessions.
+You can feel comfortable and free to discuss almost anything during a divorce mediation session.

 You’re going to be sharing the most intimate details of your life with your chosen professional.
-So unless you enjoy putting on a show for the entire world to see, choose the private and confidential process of mediation.
+So unless you enjoy putting on a show for the entire world to see, be like Bill and Melinda Gates or Jeff and MacKenzie Bezos, and choose the private and confidential process of mediation.

 So there you have it!
 You now know: